Skip to content

 2. Follow Coding Conventions: Ensure your code follows the project's coding standards and conventions.

 3. Write Tests: All new features or bug fixes should be covered by appropriate tests.
-See the integration testing guide for details on integration testing.
+See the testing guide for details on the testing setup.

 Pull Request Workflow